-- At least one technical staff member must be registered by the BRPT, ABSM, NBRC (RST, RPSGT, RRT) or accepted to sit for the registry examination.
+At least one technical staff member must be registered by the, ABSM, NBRC or BRPT (RST, RPSGT, RRT-SDS) or accepted to sit for the registry examination.

-- A copy of the registry certificate by one of the approved providers (BRPT, ABSM, NBRC).
+A copy of the registry certificate by one of the approved providers (ABSM, NBRC, or BRPT).

 Non-Registered Sleep Technologists

-- Must maintain RST, RPSGT, CPST, CRT-SDS, or RRT-SDS or be a medical staff member or PhD board certified in sleep.
+Must be a RST, RPSGT, CPSGT, CRT-SDS, or RRT-SDS or medical staff member or PhD board certified in sleep.

-- If non-registered, must be supervised by one of the above credentialed staff.
+Scoring sleep technicians that are non-registered, must be supervised by one of the above credentialed staff members.

 Key Things to Keep In Mind

-- Online training for CPR is acceptable provided evidence of hands on during the skills training (step 2).
+Online training for CPR is acceptable provided evidence of skills training is also submitted.

-- Sub-contracted scorers do not need to be included in the accreditation application.
+Sub-contracted scorers do not need to be listed in the accreditation application.